10 Great Male Duets of the 80s

 “Secret Garden” (1989)

 I know… I’m cheating with this one.
 It’s not a duet.
 It’s a bromance 4X.
 This classic has been making the ladies swoon for over three decades.
 The bass line alone is an eternal vibe.
 A vast vocal fest featuring DeBarges’ signature falsetto and White’s irresistible baritone and everything in between.
-Written by DeBarge, Quincy Jones, Rod Temperton, and the wonderful Siedah Garrett, “Secret Garden” closes Jones’ Back On the Block, an historically essential album in that allows us to hear some of the last work from some of our greatest musicians.
+Written by DeBarge, Quincy Jones, Rod Temperton, and the wonderful Siedah Garrett, “Secret Garden” closes Jones’ Back On the Block, an historically essential album in that it allows us to hear some of the last work from some of our greatest musicians.
 “Secret Garden” extends the intergenerational theme of the album, in full bromantical glory.

 « | »